 Autism is a serious neurological disorder that can impair an individual’s ability to communicate, socialize, focus and learn.

-The autism diagnosis rate in the U.S. is a staggering 1 in 44 among 8-year old children.
-That figure equates to roughly 150 new diagnoses a day and approximately 60,000 children with autism entering our school systems each year.
-In New Jersey, where the foundation is located, the diagnosis rate is 1 in 35, which is the highest in the country and equates to 3,000 children each year receiving an autism diagnosis.
+The autism diagnosis rate in the U.S. is a staggering 1 in 31 among 8-year old children, according to to 2025 statistics from the CDC.
+In New Jersey, where the foundation is located, the diagnosis rate is 1 in 29, which is among the highest in the country and equates to 3,000 children each year receiving an autism diagnosis.
 The challenge is that there are simply not enough educators and therapists to work with children with autism.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.